About

 ACE's key initiative for 2025 will focus on a Listening Tour of key music markets on the African continent, including:

-• September 6, 2025: Abidjan, Côte d’Ivoire - as a hub for the music ecosystem in Francophone Africa
+• September 5-8, 2025: Abidjan, Côte d’Ivoire - as a hub for the music ecosystem in Francophone Africa.
+Read more about the Abidjan event HERE

 Student Committee

-ACE’s Student Committee is responsible for interfacing with organizations affiliated with academic institutions, organizing campus initiatives, collaborating with accredited legal institutions on pro-bono events, and conducting projection research on the development of Africa’s creative industries.
+ACE’s Student Committee is responsible for interfacing with organizations affiliated with academic institutions, organizing campus initiatives, providing pro-bono services, and conducting projection research on the development of Africa’s creative industries.
 Membership is open to persons currently enrolled in a degree granting program at Harvard University.
 These members provide insight on the intersection between higher education and the future development of Africa’s creative industries.
+The three pillars of the Student Committee include:

-To get in touch with the ACE team, please reach out to ace@law.harvard.edu.
+Students interested in joining the ACE Student Committee can reach out to harvardafricanstudentssociety@gmail.com.

 The Team